vsespb/mt-aws-glacier/README.md

 ## Limitations

-* Only support filenames, which consist of octets, that can me mapped to a valid character sequence in desired encoding (i.e. filename which are made of random bytes/garbage is not supported. usually it's not a problem).
+* Only support filenames, which consist of octets, that can be mapped to a valid character sequence in desired encoding (i.e. filename which are made of random bytes/garbage is not supported. usually it's not a problem).

 * Filenames with CR (Carriage return, code 0x0D) LF (Line feed, code 0x0A) and TAB (0x09) are not supported (usually not a problem too).